UniversalDependencies/UD_Odia-ODTB/README.md

 # Introduction

 The Odia UD Treebank (ODTB) v2.9 consists of approx 1,282 tokens(100 sentences).
+The ODTB data contains syntactic annotation according to dependency-constituency schema, as well as morphological/POS tags and lemmas.
+In this data, XPOS is annotated according to Bureau of Indian Standards (BIS) Part Of Speech (POS) tagset.

 # Acknowledgments